scality/Zenko-RFCs/docs/design/object-lock.md

 ## Requirements

 * Object lock flag must be set during bucket creation

-* Versioning has to be enabled on the bucket
+* Versioning has to be enabled on the bucket (it is enabled automatically at creation time when object lock flag is set)

 * Object lock must be enabled on a bucket in order to write a lock configuration using the PUT Object Lock Configuration api that has object lock flag set